Rebecca-ET/Rebecca-ET.github.io/_posts/2019-09-24-sewing-sampler-post.md

 Whip Stitch, Back Stitch, Running Stitch, Cross Stitch, French Knot, Fly Stitch, Satin Stitch, Chain Stitch, Blanket Stitch

-Tip to past me: Be careful with the details on the sampler.
+Tip to past self: Be careful with the details on the sampler.
 Do not stitch the entire circle and make more work for yourself.
 Also, get an embroidery hoop.